googleapis/google-cloud-go/README.md

     it, err := job.Read(ctx)
     ```
   and similarly for reading from tables or queries.

 * The iterator returned from the Read methods is now named RowIterator.
 Its
   behavior is closer to the other iterators in these libraries.
+It no longer
+  supports the Schema method; see the next item.
     Replace
     ```go
     for it.Next(ctx) {